-(m) New standards and interpretations not yet effective
+(n) New standards and interpretations not yet effective

-Certain new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2015, with the Company not opting for early adoption.
+Certain new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2016, with the Company not opting for early adoption.
 These have, therefore, not been applied in preparing these financial statements.

-Standard Description Effective date (early adoption permitted) Amendments to IAS 1 - Disclosure Initiative The amendments provide clarifications and narrow- focus improvements on materiality, presentation of primary statements, structure of notes, disclosure of accounting policies, and presentation of OCI arising from equity accounted investments.
-1 January 2016 The amendments are designed to further encourage companies to apply professional judgement in determining what information to disclose and how to structure notes in their financial statements.
-Amendments to IAS 16 and IAS 38 - Clarification of acceptable methods of depreciation and amortization The amendment clarifies that the use of revenue-based methods to calculate the depreciation of an asset is not appropriate.
-The IASB has also clarified that revenue is generally presumed to be an inappropriate basis for measuring the consumption of economic benefits embodied in an intangible asset.
-1 January 2016 IFRS 15, 'Revenue from contracts with This is the converged standard on revenue recognition.
+IFRS 15, 'Revenue from contracts with Customers'.
+This is the converged standard on revenue recognition.
 It replaces IAS 11, 'Construction contracts', IAS 18,'Revenue' and related interpretations.
-1 January 2018 Customers'.
 Revenue is recognised when a customer obtains control of a good or service.
 A customer obtains control when it has the ability to direct the use of and obtain the benefits from the good or service.
 The core principle of IFRS 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-IFRS 15 also includes a cohesive set of disclosure requirements that will result in an entity providing users of financial statements with comprehensive information about the nature, amount, timing and uncertainty of revenue and cash flows arising from the entity's contracts with customers.